-We independently evaluate all recommended products and services.
+We independently evaluate all of our recommendations.
 If you click on links we provide, we may receive compensation.
-Learn more.

-The 8 Best Fluoride-Free Toothpastes for Whiter, Brighter Teeth
+The 12 Best Fluoride-Free Toothpastes for Whiter, Brighter Teeth

 Flash those pearly whites.

-Byrdie / Reese Herrington
+Byrdie / Marcus Millan

 What We Like

-• Full of organic ingredients
+• Full of organic ingredients to naturally whiten and rid plaque

 • Smells good